grburner/LPS-ReadmeGenerator/README.md

 <a name="guide"></a>
 ## 4. Contribution Guidelines

- Submit bugs and feature requests.
+ There are many ways to help grow this project: Submit bugs and feature requests.
 Review source code changes.
 Help review the documentation.
-Make pull requests for anything from typos to updated functionality
+Make pull requests for anything from typos to updated functionality.

 <a name="test"></a>
 ## 5. Test Instructions